cosmos/ibc-go/docs/ibc/light-clients/setup.md

 Learn how to configure light client modules and create clients using core IBC and the `02-client` submodule. {synopsis}

+A last step to finish the development of the light client, is to implement the `AppModuleBasic` interface to allow it to be added to the chain's `app.go` alongside other light client types the chain enables.

+Finally, a succinct rundown is given of the remaining steps to make the light client operational, getting the light client type passed through governance and creating the clients.

 ## Configuring a light client module

 An IBC light client module must implement the [`AppModuleBasic`](https://github.com/cosmos/cosmos-sdk/blob/main/types/module/module.go#L50) interface in order to register its concrete types against the core IBC interfaces defined in `modules/core/exported`.
 This is accomplished via the `RegisterInterfaces` method which provides the light client module with the opportunity to register codec types using the chain's `InterfaceRegistry`.
 Please refer to the [`07-tendermint` codec registration](https://github.com/cosmos/ibc-go/blob/02-client-refactor-beta1/modules/light-clients/07-tendermint/codec.go#L11).